divelab/dtn/README.md

 Dense Transformer Networks can extract features based on irregular areas, whose shapes and sizes are based on data.
 In the meantime, Dense Transformer Networks provide a method that efficiently restore spatial information.

+## Citation
+If using this code, please cite our paper.
 ```
 @article{li2017dtn,
   title={Dense Transformer Networks},